dermesser/uvco/README.md

 underlying coroutine to run.

-Where I/O or other activity causes a coroutine to be resumed, the coroutine will typically be run by the scheduler ([`src/scheduler.h`](src/scheduler.h)), which you don't need to care about.
-Depending on the `RunMode`, pending coroutines are either run once per event loop turn, or immediately from the libuv callback.
+Where I/O or other activity causes a coroutine to be resumed, the coroutine will typically be run by the scheduler, which you don't need to care about.
+Depending on the `RunMode`, pending coroutines are either run once per event loop turn, or immediately from the libuv callback (`Immediate`).
+By default, they are run all at once in every event loop turn (`Deferred`).

 However, as a user you shouldn't have to care about this.
 While you can set the run mode for I/O events in `uvco::runMain()` (`Deferred` vs. `Immediate`), the externally visible behavior should